About me – the brief version

 I’m telling you these personal stories for several reasons.

-One reason is these stories illustrate psychological strategies that I have used to life-changing effect on myself and others.
+One reason is to illustrate psychological strategies I’ve used to life-changing effect on myself and others.

 A second reason is I feel strongly the key to better mental and physical health is getting over the fact that we are not perfect.
 And that we don’t need to be.